spectralpython/spectralpython.github.io/README.md

 ## Deploying the site

-The web site is currently hosted on sourceforge.net.
-Eventually, the site will be moved elsewhere and a simple build rule will be added to the Makefile.
+The web site is hosted on GitHub and is deployed using the `upload` target:
-But for now, the site content is uploaded with the following commands:

-    ssh-add
-    ssh -t tboggs,spectralpython@shell.sourceforge.net create

-Then, in a separate shell:

-    rsync -aiv --delete sphinx/_build/html/ tboggs,spectralpython@web.sourceforge.net:htdocs

-Obviously, if you are not `tboggs`, replace the username above with your own.
+    make upload

+Note you may be prompted to enter site credentials if you do note have your ssh key cached.